shepai/Chaos-Robotics/README.md

 # Chaos-Robotics
-Repository for robot development using chaotic dynamics
+Repository for robot development using chaotic dynamics.
+This is part of the work for my doctoral thesis.
+Here we will explore different ways of using chaotic dynamics for motor control, with the end goal of a resiliant robot that adapts to terrain.

 ## Introduction
 Robust motor control for locomotion of robots with a relatively high number of degrees-of-freedom in complex